Evanlab02/HomePortalV2/documentation/docs/dependencies/jellyfin.md

 ## Setting Up Jellyfin

-Refer to the documentation @ https://jellyfin.org/docs/general/installation/
+Refer to the documentation at the [Official Jellyfin Documentation](https://jellyfin.org/docs/general/installation/)